- What happens once I am accepted?

 Yes!
 It is your responsibility to receive permission from your manager in advance to travel.
 The managers will do their best to accommodate your request.
 However, there is no guarantee for time off.

 Travelling after the work contract ends is not permitted.
-Workaway does not endorse this type of practice.
 Once you have finished your work assignment you must return home as scheduled unless you have secured employment for the summer season.

-How do we find out if our Country Club arranges cultural trips?
+How do we find out if our employer arranges cultural trips?

-Within the Workaway collection of Country Clubs some, but not all, offer cultural trips in and around Florida.
+Within the Workaway collection of employers some, but not all, offer cultural trips in and around Florida.
 Group activities will be advertised to participants via email.
 Should you wish to attend a particular excursion, it is your responsibility to acquire permission from your manager.
 The earlier you ask for the time off, the more chance you have of receiving permission.
-Please note that the clubs first priority is the servicing of their membership and management cannot guarantee that all participants will be granted time off to attend outings.
+Please note that the employer’s priority is the servicing of their membership and management cannot guarantee that all participants will be granted time off to attend outings.

 What will happen if I want to go home early?